 Dec 29th `70 St. Louis, MO

-Dec 31st '70 Chicago IL, Chicago Coliseum (w/ The Byrds) (eye witness - "The Byrds played after them in the wee hours of the morning")
+Dec 31st '70-Jan 3rd Chicago IL, Chicago Coliseum "Mod World Expo '71 (w/ The Byrds and others) (eye witness claims - "The Byrds played after them in the wee hours of the morning")

 HOLDING: Winter 1970 - Pittsburg S.M.A.P.
-(Sunshine Music America Peace) - They were a last minute fill-in for Cold Blood, who canceled - Eyewitnesses confirms this happened.
+(Sunshine Music America Peace) AKA The Electric Theater. - They were a last minute fill-in for Cold Blood, who canceled - Eyewitnesses confirms this happened.

 16th January 1971 - Eastown Theatre, Detroit - (w/ Beefheart, Amboy Dukes, Ry Cooder) ??